gagregrog/housecarl/README.RPi.md

 ## Installing Python and Pipx

 Before continuing, you'll likely want to set up something to manage your virtual environments.
 This isn't required, but is always a good idea.
 Use your preferred method.
+I will go through the `pyenv` install steps.

 1. Install `pyenv` via the [GitHub checkout method](https://github.com/pyenv/pyenv#basic-github-checkout)
 2. Install `pyenv-virtualenv` [as a pyenv plugin](https://github.com/pyenv/pyenv-virtualenv#installing-as-a-pyenv-plugin).